Razib91lightspeed/razib-maritime-single-window/README.md

 # Maritime Single Window
-This is small projects containing simple code at this moments that only prints "There are 42 portcalls"
+This is small projects containing simple code at this moment that only prints "There are 42 portcalls"

 ## Environment Setup